 Salary Information and Job Outlook

-According to the BLS, the employment of financial managers as a whole will grow by approximately nine percent from 2012 to 2022, as fast as the average for all occupations.
-Financial managers earned a mean annual salary of $130,230 in May 2014, per the BLS.
+According to the BLS, the employment of financial managers as a whole will grow by approximately seven percent from 2014 to 2024, as fast as the average for all occupations.
+Financial managers earned a mean annual salary of $134,330 in May 2015, per the BLS.